Previous | Next | Home

 This is a brief synopsis of the structure of an Android application (see this more extensive discussion).
 In learning to program within a new software development kit it is always important to understand such structure.
 However, this is particularly so for a language like Android, which is designed to operate on devices with constrained resources that may not be very tolerant of poorly constructed programs.

 Android programs are written in Java, supplemented by various resources supplied in terms of XML layout and data files, image files, raw data files, and so on.
-Much of the Java API is accessible, except for those classes that don't have an obvious use on mobile devices, or those whose functionality is better implemented through classes optimized specifically for mobile applications.
+Much of the standard Java API is accessible, except for those classes that don't have an obvious use on mobile devices, or those whose functionality is better implemented through classes optimized specifically for mobile applications.
 For example, the usual Java layout tools such as the AWT and Swing are not implemented because they are replaced by Android layout tools optimized for Android devices.

 Although not essential to a functioning Android program, best practices dictate that the presentation layer should be separated from the computing layer when feasible.
 The model for accomplishing this in Android is to place as much as is convenient of the user interface (UI) layout specification in XML resource files, with the Java coding reserved for defining event handlers for the UI widgets and methods to accomplish the required tasks.
 This is different from the usual programming of Java, where one would commonly use tools like Swing to lay out the UI within the Java code.